stellar-sites/sca/pages/admissions/README.md

 ## Online Application

-Submit an application online by clicking here.
+Submit an application online by <a :href="$page.links.sycamore" target="_blank">clicking here</a>.
 Families without students presently enrolled in SCA will need to first register for a new family account by clicking the green Register button on this page.
 FAST - Financial Aid ApplicationFinancial Aid Application

 Shrewsbury Christian Academy uses FAST (Financial Aid for School Tuition) by Independent School Management (ISM) for confidential & impartial processing of financial aid applications.
 For consideration of financial assistance, families must first submit an Admission Application, Registration Fees & be enrolled at SCA.